-This review is to assess DFID’s systems of control and assurance over its expenditure in Afghanistan.
+This review assesses the Department for International Development’s (DFID)’s systems of control and assurance over its expenditure in Afghanistan.
 These systems are important because they help to minimise the risk of theft, fraud and corruption.
+We published this review in March 2012, awarded an amber-red score and made four recommendations.
+The follow-up to this review was published in July 2013.

-DFID’s planned expenditure on bilateral aid to Afghanistan is £178 million in 2011-12 and in each of the next three financial years.
-In Afghanistan, DFID spends its money in four areas: governance and security, education, wealth creation and humanitarian assistance.
-The purpose of this review is to assess DFID’s systems of control and assurance over its expenditure in Afghanistan.
-These systems are important because they help to minimise the risk of theft, fraud and corruption (collectively known as leakage).
-This report covers DFID’s systems and controls of assessment but not the value for money or effectiveness of the programmes themselves.
+DFID’s planned expenditure on bilateral aid to Afghanistan was £178 million in 2011-12 and in each of the following three financial years.
+In Afghanistan, DFID spent its money in four areas: governance and security, education, wealth creation and humanitarian assistance.